Hear the Sound of Space Rocks Crashing Into Mars

 This story is part of Welcome to Mars, our series exploring the red planet.

-What does it sound like when a space rock strikes the surface of Mars?
+What does it sound like when a space rock hits surface of Mars?
 The answer is "bloop," according to NASA's InSight lander.
 Its earthquake-hunting seismometer picked up on a series of meteoroids that impacted Mars in 2020 and 2021.

 The impacts and InSight's detections are the subject of a paper published in the journal Nature Geoscience on Monday.
 "Not only do these represent the first impacts detected by the spacecraft's seismometer since InSight touched down on the red planet in 2018, it also marks the first time seismic and acoustic waves from an impact have been detected on Mars," NASA said in a statement.